tom-kerr/rest_easy/README.md

 ```

-Here we simply call *new_query* on our **ResourceMethod**, which creates a fresh entry in our tree for us to add parameters and thus issue a separate query.
-When we call *GET*, each request and optional conversion happens on a new thread, and all results are joined and returned in a list in the order in which they were defined.
+Here we call *new_query* on our **ResourceMethod**, which creates a fresh entry in our tree for us to add parameters and thus issue a separate query.
+When we call *GET*, each request (and optional format conversion) happens on a new thread, and all results are joined and returned in a list in the order in which they were defined.

 We can even make asynchronous calls across multiple *Sources*: